mechaman122/omoiyari/README.md

 ```bash
 npx expo start
 ```
-You can check out more of Expo by looking at the README (expo).md file, or check out [Expo's documentation](https://docs.expo.dev/).
+You can check out more of Expo by looking at the [Expo's generated README file](README_expo.md) file, or check out [Expo's documentation](https://docs.expo.dev/).

 # License
 The MIT License (MIT)